Based on our research, there are two interpretations of “adding audio” to Google Slides. They are:

 From the menu, select Insert > Audio.
 Locate the file on your Google Drive and click the Select button.

-- Position and format the audio icon
+- Position and format the icon

 Under Format options for the audio icon, there is an Audio playback section.